 Until the world caves in ,Until the world caves in Until the world caves in

-Again, another nice song, but not very God honoring, and yet still considered "Christian".
-This song says nothing about God, His Word, His Message, or being Christian.
+Again, another nice song, but not very God honoring by our definition above, and yet it's still considered "Christian".
+This song says nothing about God, His Word, His Message, Christian values, or being Christian.
 What then makes this song Christian music?

 These are just my thoughts on the subject.
 When I think about a non-believer picking up a Christian CD and not being able to hear any kind of Message about God and Salvation, it makes me sad to know that as "Christians" we have failed miserably.
 It's ok to have "family friendly" music out there, and I encourage it, but we shouldn't label all of that "nice" music, as Christian.